 - Assault with a firearm

 Note that these are only examples of the assault charges used in California.
-A criminal defense lawyer in San Diego can help build your defense regardless of the assault charges you are facing, so contact the Simmrin Law Group now.
+A violent crimes lawyer in San Diego can help build your defense regardless of the assault charges you face, so contact the Simmrin Law Group now.

 The Difference Between Assault and Battery in California